 Deferred Compensation Plan or Defined Contribution Plan is a plan that allows an employee to set aside a portion or percentage of his or her salary to be paid at a later date, generally tax-deferred, such as plans available under Sections 401, 403, and 457 of the Internal Revenue Code.
 The Deferred Compensation Board, created by the Mayor & Commission on July 1, 2019, is charged with providing for regulation and governance of defined contribution plans, including but not limited to reviewing and selecting investment options; developing investment policy statements; reviewing fees and ensuring that they are reasonable; communicating with plan providers; and considering the comments and suggestions from plan participants.

-Members of the Deferred Compensation Board include the following voting members: Commissioner Tim Denson, the Manager, Human Resources Director, Finance Director, two employee representatives elected by vote of the ACCGov employees, and one community representative appointed by the Mayor.
+Members of the Deferred Compensation Board include the following voting members: District 7 Commissioner John Culpepper, the Manager, Human Resources Director, Finance Director, two employee representatives elected by vote of the ACCGov employees, and one community representative appointed by the Mayor.
 Ex Officio/Nonvoting Members include the Athens-Clarke County Attorney or designee; Benefits and Wellness Administrator; and the Assistant Human Resources Director, who serves as secretary to the board.

 Meetings are to be held quarterly at the Satula Avenue Training Room at 3:30 p.m.
 The February 15, 2023 meeting will be held at City Hall in Room 103, and is available to view by YouTube Live Stream by link in the Agenda.